artmg/lubuild/help/use/markdown.md

 	* use Symbols sidebar for Table of Contents
 	* auto-indents but no auto bullets
 	* no URL hyperlinks
+	- built using GTK2 toolkit and depends on these llibraries
 * ReText
     * proper wysiwyg editor
     * written in Python with Qt widgets